 Standard-size edible banana plants can grow more than 30 feet tall, and they require 12-foot spacing between themselves and other large plants.
 Dwarf cultivars can tolerate an eight-foot distance from other dwarf varieties or 20 feet from large plants.
 Banana plants suffer few pest or disease problems, and they take 10 to 24 months to produce ripe fruits.

-Dwarf Musa acuminata and Musa balbisiana banana plants also work well as a tropical screen or living fence where they are hardy.
-In colder climates, the hardy or Japanese banana (Musa basjoo), which is perennial in USDA zones 5 through 10 but produces inedible fruits, can serve the same purpose during the spring and summer months.
+Dwarf Musa acuminata and Musa balbisiana banana plants work well to create a tropical screen or living fence in regions where they are hardy.
+In colder climates, the hardy or Japanese banana (Musa basjoo), can serve the same purpose during the spring and summer months.
 Each of these three kinds of bananas produces dense foliage and large leaves.
-The hardy banana plant requires similar planting and care as the other banana plants, except it dies to the ground when the temperature drops to 32 F. Cut a hardy banana plant to 2 to 3 feet above the ground after it dies back naturally, and it will regrow in spring.
+The hardy banana plant requires the same care as the other banana plants, except that it dies to the ground when the temperature drops to 32 degrees F. If you cut a hardy banana plant down to two to three feet above the ground after it dies back naturally, it will regrow in spring.
 The plant can grow 12 feet in a single season.

 A single banana tree can become a large centerpiece in a garden, serving as a visual focal point.
 Edible banana plants provide year-round interest while the hardy banana is useful only as a showpiece in summer, except in USDA zones 9 through 10, where it remains evergreen.
 Planting a banana plant in a raised mound draws the eye to the plant while providing better drainage for its roots.

 When planting a banana plant as a centerpiece, place it in a location protected from high winds but far enough from neighboring plants and buildings so that its foliage can reach its full spread to showcase the plant's natural, lush form.